 Title: The Potential Impact of Digital Biomarkers in Multiple Sclerosis in The Netherlands: An Early Health Technology Assessment of MS Sherpa.
 Brain Sciences, volume 11, issue 10, 10.3390/brainsci11101305

 Wester et al. (2021)

-Title: Early HTA on the value of a decision support AI application in multiple sclerosis (in Dutch).
+Title: Early HTA on the value of an AI-based decision support system in multiple sclerosis.